Shuttle used to supply the space station is damaged as future trips are put on hold

-Shuttle used to supply the International Space Station with food is damaged as future trips are put on hold
+Shuttle used to supply the ISS with food is damaged as future trips are put on hold

 The spacecraft’s cargo module was damaged while in transit

-A spacecraft that is used to bring food, fuel and other supplies to the International Space Station has reportedly been damaged, putting future trips on hold.
+A spacecraft used to bring food, fuel and other supplies to the International Space Station has been damaged, putting future trips on hold.

 NASA and Northrop Grumman had planned to launch a Cygnus cargo mission in June before finding that the pressurized cargo module for the vehicle was damaged.